 The Supplemental Learning Center provides free tutoring and testing services.
 Tutoring is available for courses in accounting, chemistry, computer science, ESL, French, humanities, math, Spanish, and writing.
 Students may make appointments for tutoring sessions, or they may be tutored on a walk-in basis.

-The Testing Lab offers assessment tests in math, reading, and writing to help students in selecting appropriate courses.
-Some instructors use the Testing Lab to administer their class examinations.
+The Testing Center offers assessments in biology, chemistry, computer science, math, reading, and writing to help students in selecting appropriate courses.
+Many instructors use the Testing Center to administer their class examinations.